Bilie/overlapping-content-css-grid/README.md

 ### Option 1

-Let's create the container that will hold the hero component.

-It will have class `.content-container` and it will have 2 children - one to hold the full screen image, and one to hold the text content and phone.
+The 3 column grid container will have 2 children - one to hold the full screen image, and one to hold the text content and phone.
+This 3 column grid has no defined rows.

-When we created the `.content-container` we did not specify any rows.
 The rows will be automatically created as we add more content (implicit grid).

-If we do not explicitly say on which row the two children of `.content-container` should appear, they will be placed where there is space.
-Since the image is spanning from edge to edge, the next child will take the next row.
+If we do not explicitly say on which row the two children should appear, they will be placed where there is space.
+Since the image is spanning from edge to edge, the next child will take the next available row.

 We dont want the two to appear one below each other, but on top of each other.